github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 ![Screenshot showing the alert details page for an alert with a "Vulnerable call" label](/assets/images/help/repository/review-calls-to-vulnerable-functions.png)

-For more information, see "[Reviewing and fixing vulnerable dependencies](#reviewing-and-fixing-vulnerable-dependencies) below.
+For more information, see "[Reviewing and fixing vulnerable dependencies](#reviewing-and-fixing-vulnerable-dependencies)" below.

 {% endif %}